algosup/2024-2025-project-1-fpga-team-1/Management/project_charter.md

 To create the Frogger, we defined some requierements:

 1. Recreate the basic game (map, character, obstacles)
-2. Add bonuses
+2. Add menu
 3. Add score
-4. Add menu
+4. Add Bonuses
-5. Multiples level and difficulties
+5. Multiples levels and difficulties
 6. Add differents themes

 ## 3. Project Deliverable